Tuna-on-a-bagel/synthData/README.md

 ## spawnDirs.py:

 This file must be run prior to any other process.
-This will generate a consistent directory structure between all datasets that will prevent issues later on. the general structure for each datset will look like:
+This will generate a consistent directory structure between all data sets that might prevent issues later on when locating files.
+The general structure for each datset will look like:

     root directory:
     |-- <fileName>